worktheclock/replit.github.io/Teams/EmbedProjects.md

 # Embed Projects

-To embed a project, follow the simple steps below:
+To embed a project, follow the simple steps below or follow along with our [video walkthrough](https://www.loom.com/share/788fb7ade7154c83baf0df6ecf1fe102):

 1. Click on the three dot menu found at the right side of each project.
 2. Copy the embed link.